rus0000/jsinheritance/README.md

 `foo.prototype` typically does not used at all if function is not a constructor, and vice versa, extensively used in the case of constructor function.

+`foo.prototype` can be set to any other object reference or promitive value.
+Setting it to other object is a common pattern to define a constructor.
+Setting it to undefined/null is a way to remove that object at all, since it will lose any references and will be grabage-collected, but this is very uncommon and not recommended.

 ## Creating simple objects with inheritance
 Simple objects created as object literals or with `Object.create` function.
 ```javascript